bclover/real-world-functional-programming-book/part6/validation.md

-# Validator
+# Validation

-A Validator is a data type that represents if what validation errors occurred on data.
+A Validation is a data type that represents if what validation errors occurred on data.
 It's basically an Array with some helpful methods.
 This is my favorite Algebraic Data Type, mainly because it was one of my gateways to Fuctional Programming, and another gateway to Total Functions (we'll cover those in the next Chapter, [Part 7: Total Functions](part7/README.md)).
 More importantly, it can tell you all the things that went wrong with a function in excruciating detail.
 When you start composing large programs together, it is what negates the need for interpreting the stack trace; you just read the validation errors to see what happened.

-You use Validators to validate data.
+You use Validations to validate data.
 In typed languages, it can be used for data coming from outside effects, like web servers, files, and environment variables.
 It can also be used to ensure certain rules pass or fail.
 For dynamic languages, it can do that as well as double as a runtime type checker.
 For front-end develop, it can be used to validate user data like form input.

 ```javascript
 const Validation = require('folktale/validation')